its-a-unixsystem/monitor/README.md

-it is vulnerable to Kafka connection issues and will just exit|wrap it in a environment, that does restart it, eg. crontab for the checker and supervia/systemd for the consumer it is limited to one database|with indexes output should be sufficent fast, but app can not scale further the checker works serial and is too slow on many checks|start more than one with different targets.yaml I need to start mroe than one DB consumer| start the application several times with a different parameter `-i <number>` I need to have several instances with different configurations| you can use the parameter `-c <configuration-file.ini>` I need to check a site that needs authentication/cookies/etc| This is not implemented, sorry
+it is vulnerable to Kafka connection issues and will just exit|wrap it in a environment, that does restart it, eg. crontab for the checker and supervia/systemd for the consumer it is limited to one database|with indexes output should be sufficent fast, but app can not scale further the checker works serial and is too slow on many checks|start more than one with different targets.yaml I need to start more than one DB consumer| start the application several times with a different parameter `-i <number>` I need to have several instances with different configurations| you can use the parameter `-c <configuration-file.ini>` I need to check a site that needs authentication/cookies/etc| This is not implemented, sorry